-SRS collected and analyzed 367 individual sediment samples from 23 locations (12 from streams, 3 from stormwater basins, and 8 from the Savannah River).
+SRS collected and analyzed 384 individual sediment samples from 24 locations (12 from streams, 3 from stormwater basins, and 9 from the Savannah River).
 SRS measured aluminum, antimony, arsenic, barium, cadmium, chromium, copper, iron, lead, manganese, mercury, nickel, selenium, silver, uranium, and zinc.
 Many of these are trace metals that occur naturally in soils and sediments.
-Ninety-seven percent (357 of 367 analyses) of the 2019 results met the EPA Region 4 Sediment RSVs.
-Barium accounted for 9 of the 10 samples that exceeded its RSV (60 mg/kg).
-SRS considers these barium exceedances as background, as evidenced by Agency for Toxic Substances and Disease Registry 2007 Toxicological Profile for Barium (mean values ranging between 265 and 835 mg/kg), and similar results in both control locations and in historical trending.
-Appendix Table C-2 summarizes the analytical results.
-All results compare to those of the previous five years and demonstrate SRS activities are not significantly affecting the metals concentrations of onsite basins and streams, or the Savannah River.
+Ninety-six percent (367 of 384 analyses) of the 2020 results met the EPA Region 4 Sediment RSVs.
+Barium accounted for 14 of the 17 samples that exceeded its

-Splitting a Sediment Sample with SCDHEC
+Collecting a Sediment Sample